 What a recent client experienced:

 ” As a Tarot reader and Art Therapist, I was struggling with leaving behind art therapy in favor of Tarot, since most people prefer the “give-me-the-answer-now” interaction rather than wanting to work on the patterns that brought on the situation in the first place.
 I’ve had some ideas on how to make it work, but couldn’t figure out how to put it together.
-In a matter of describing my dilemma to Claire, she was able to “see” how to put the two together to provide a program, the steps I needed to take to make it happen, and the income driver behind it.
-Her gift of being able to laser-focus on how a person can best present their unique gifts to the world and make a living at it is amazing and would help so many entrepreneurs.” —Karin Volpp-Gardela—
+In a matter of describing my dilemma to Claire, she was able to “see” how to put the two together and the steps I needed to take to make it a reality.
+Her gift of being able to laser-focus on how a person can best present their unique gifts to the world is amazing.” —Karin Volpp-Gardela—